gitsocks/react-bootcamp/README.md

 To tackle a new phase, create a new branch off of the phase branch.
 It is important to call this prefix this branch with `solution/...`.
 After creating the new branch, run `npm run test` to run the tests for the phase.
 The tests will fail by default.

 You are now ready to start writing the code until the tests pass.
 Once you have 100% of the tests passing, you have completed the phase and can move on to the next phase.

+## Project Description

+At the end of this bootcamp, you should have a fully functional web app.
+This project works on building a web app that helps developers define feature flags and switch them on or off.